8 Yoga Moves for a Happier Mood

 When stress and tension run high, Warrior III can help calm your nerves, reduce anxiety—and take you to a more relaxed, happier place.

-How to do it: Stand tall with your feet hip-width apart.
-Step your left foot back by about two feet.
-With your right foot pointing straight ahead, shift your weight to your right leg.
-Bend forward and lift your left leg, keeping it parallel to the ground.
+Stand tall with your feet hip-width apart.
+Step your right foot back by about two feet.
+With your left foot pointing straight ahead, shift your weight to your left leg.
+Bend forward and lift your right leg, keeping it parallel to the ground.
 Shift your gaze straight down.
 Extend your arms forward with palms facing each other.
-Contract your abs and engage the muscles of your right leg to help maintain balance.
+Contract your abs and engage the muscles of your left leg to help maintain balance.
 Hold the pose for 5 to 10 breaths.
 Return to a standing position and repeat on the other side.

 Dancer Pose (Natarajasana)